scaffold-eth/scaffold-eth/README.md

 🌍 You need an RPC key for testnets and production deployments, create an [Alchemy](https://www.alchemy.com/) account and replace the value of `ALCHEMY_KEY = xxx` in `packages/react-app/src/constants.js` with your new key.

+📣 Make sure you update the `InfuraID` before you go to production.
+Huge thanks to [Infura](https://infura.io/) for our special account that fields 7m req/day!

 # 🏃💨 Speedrun Ethereum
 Register as a builder [here](https://speedrunethereum.com) and start on some of the challenges and build a portfolio.

 # 💬 Support Chat